Written by travel writer Andrew Davis.

 From Kotor, we took a two-hour bus ride through the Montenegrin countryside toward the capital of Podgorica.
 This bus journey cost us 7.5 euro and a further 1 euro for luggage.

 You will probably hear from any tourist agency or hostel that you should not bother visiting Podgorica as it is boring.
 There are only coffee shops that are interesting in the city.
 While it is true that there is not a massive amount of things in Podgorica itself, and places such as Budvar may be of further interest, I do believe that Podgorica should be visited.
 However, if you do fancy Budvar, then, by all means, head there; it is not covered in this article as it was not a part of our itinerary.

 What To See In Podgorica

 The Old Town

-    The Old Town of Podgorica is by no means a match to Dubrovnik’s or Kotor’s, but it is definitely worth taking a look at.
-Within the Old Town itself, it is worth seeing the clock tower in the square and then heading around the corner for a look at the old bridge and a ramble by the river.
+The Old Town of Podgorica is no match to Dubrovnik’s or Kotor’s, but it is worth looking at.
+It is worth seeing the clock tower in the square within the Old Town itself and then heading around the corner to look at the old bridge and a ramble by the river.

 What Not To Miss In Podgorica

 This stunning Orthodox Cathedral is located in the new section of town.
 The Cathedral was completed and consecrated in October 2014 and houses stunning iconographic murals over every wall.

 If you have any doubt about whether Podgorica is worth a visit, I can honestly tell you that this church makes it necessary for you to visit it.
 From the outside, it looks like a reasonably standard Orthodox Church built in white marble.